Most Oracle Cloud services are designed to work in your Cloud Account with Identity Cloud Service.

 The account name at the top of the Applications Console or Infrastructure Classic Console does not change when you switch accounts.
 Instead, it always reflects the name of the cloud account you signed in to initially.

 You cannot create or manage users or instances in the other account when you switch accounts.

 Managing Users and Services in the Other Account

 If you want to create or manage users for the other account, then you must enter the URL for the account in your browser, and sign in to the account using the account credentials.

-You can locate the account URL by going to the My Admin Accounts tab on the Account Management page in My Services.
+You can locate the account URL by going to the My Admin Accounts tab on the Account Management page in Applications Console or Infrastructure Classic Console.

 When you sign in to the other account, be sure to use the initial password in the email you received, or the password you created, when you initially signed in to the account.